DFE-Digital/architecture/principles/business-architecture-principles.md

 These principles should not be considered in isolation, rather they should build on Enterprise Architecture principles.
 Like most principles they intend to be enduring and seldom amended.

-These principles should be applied alongside the UK Government [Service Standard](https://www.gov.uk/service-manual/service-standard) and [Technology Code of Practice](https://www.gov.uk/guidance/the-technology-code-of-practice).

 ## 1. 1.
 Align with business strategy